Sound localization: Animals

 Since most animals have two ears, many of the effects of the human auditory system can also be found in other animals.
 Therefore, interaural time differences (interaural phase differences) and interaural level differences play a role for the hearing of many animals.
 But the influences on localization of these effects are dependent on head sizes, ear distances, the ear positions and the orientation of the ears.
 Smaller animals like insects use different techniques as the separation of the ears are too small.
+For the process of animals emitting sound to improve localization, a biological form of active sonar, see animal echolocation.

 Lateral information (left, ahead, right)

 If the ears are located at the side of the head, similar lateral localization cues as for the human auditory system can be used.
 This means: evaluation of interaural time differences (interaural phase differences) for lower frequencies and evaluation of interaural level differences for higher frequencies.
 The evaluation of interaural phase differences is useful, as long as it gives unambiguous results.
 This is the case, as long as ear distance is smaller than half the length (maximal one wavelength) of the sound waves.
 For animals with a larger head than humans the evaluation range for interaural phase differences is shifted towards lower frequencies, for animals with a smaller head, this range is shifted towards higher frequencies.

 The lowest frequency which can be localized depends on the ear distance.
 Animals with a greater ear distance can localize lower frequencies than humans can.
 For animals with a smaller ear distance the lowest localizable frequency is higher than for humans.

 If the ears are located at the side of the head, interaural level differences appear for higher frequencies and can be evaluated for localization tasks.
-For animals with ears at the top of the head, no shadowing by the head will appear and therefore there will be much less interaural level differences, which could be evaluated.
+For animals with ears at the top of the head, no shadowing by the head will appear and therefore there will be much less interaural level differences which could be evaluated.
 Many of these animals can move their ears, and these ear movements can be used as a lateral localization cue.